 As a result of the increase in capacity, our partner offices can devote more examination resources to first filings and prioritise them in terms of timeliness and quality.
 Their examiners can focus on guiding resident applicants through the patent grant process and provide specialised services to the local user community.
 They can also participate in IP awareness and capacity-building initiatives organised by the national IP authorities for local stakeholders.

 For more details on the Reinforced Partnership programme's reuse scheme, please refer to the FAQ.

-Since 2018, the EPO has concluded Reinforced Partnership agreements with IP offices from eight countries and one regional IP organisation, namely Argentina, Brazil, Colombia, Ethiopia, Indonesia, Malaysia, Mexico, South Africa and the African Regional Intellectual Property Organization (ARIPO).
+Since 2018, the EPO has concluded twelve Reinforced Partnership agreements with IP offices from eleven countries and one regional IP organisation, namely Argentina, Brazil, Colombia, Ethiopia, Indonesia, Malaysia, Mexico, Peru, Saudi Arabia, South Africa, Ukraine and the African Regional Intellectual Property Organization (ARIPO).
 The network of partner offices is expected to grow significantly in the years to come.